Posts: 40

 And this is why I brought it up, the current system is indeed lacking, but that shouldn't stop us from looking for other areas that could benefit from that same sort of feature, and then hope that by devoting some attention to this new area, additional areas of improvement might come up.

 (02-06-2014, 12:37 PM)Geredis Wrote: And maybe also, instead of randomly cycling through feedback, there's an arrow key so, if there are multiple comments, you can read them all instead of randomly having them comment on just one area.
+Even outside of what we were discussing, that is a really excellent suggestion, it just makes a lot of sense.

 I certainly hope it is implemented at some point.